opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 Checking Painted Drawings
 '''''''''''''''''''''''''
-To control if all the drawings areas are properly painted, and to see if the filling left small gaps along the line antialiasing, or where a certain style is used to paint lines or areas, it is possible to activate a series of checks:
+To control if all the drawings areas are properly painted, and to see if the filling left small gaps along the lines antialiasing, or where a certain style is being used to paint lines or areas, it is possible to activate a series of checks:

-- The **Transparency Check** displays all the painted areas in the color defined in Preferences > Colors > Paint Color, all the lines or vectors in the color defined in Preferences > Colors > Ink Color on White Bg or Preferences > Colors > Ink Color on Black Bg, depending on the chosen background color.
+- The **Transparency Check** displays all the painted areas in the color defined in Preferences > Colors > Paint Color, all the lines or vector strokes in the color defined in Preferences > Colors > Ink Color on White Bg (or Preferences > Colors > Ink Color on Black Bg, depending on the chosen background color).

-- The **Ink Check** displays the *lines or vectors*, colored with the current style in red.
+- The **Ink Check** displays the *lines or vector strokes*, colored with the current style in red.

 - The **Paint Check** displays the *areas* painted with the current color in red.

-- The **Black BG Check** displays the background color defined in the scene settings for the viewer and the camera in black (see  :ref:`Customizing the Viewer <customizing_the_work_area>`  ).
+- The **Black BG Check** displays the background color, defined in the Scene Settings, in black (see  :ref:`Customizing the Viewer <customizing_the_work_area>`  ).

 .. note:: All the checks can also be combined in order to achieve specific display modes (see also  :ref:`Checking Gaps in the Drawing Outline <checking_gaps_in_the_drawing_outline>` ).